TIDAL SHIFTS

 The release is accompanied by artwork from visual artist Marco Ciceri, whose fluid visual language extends the EP’s sonic world into image.
 His contribution offers a visual reflection of the same shifting matter at the heart of the music: water, movement, depth, and transformation.

-Soundscapes featured in the compositions include recordings from underwater acoustic research conducted by INMAR, the Institute of Marine Research of the University of Cádiz, MusicForTheSea’s main scientific partner.
-Led by researcher Neus Pérez Gimeno, the material features cetacean sounds from the Strait of Gibraltar and traces of anthropogenic noise, bringing scientific listening into dialogue with artistic interpretation.
+Soundscapes featured in the compositions include recordings from underwater acoustic research conducted by INMAR, the Institute of Marine Research of the University of Cádiz, and MusicForTheSea’s main scientific partner.
+Led by researcher Neus Pérez Gimeno, the material features cetacean sounds from the Strait of Gibraltar and traces of anthropogenic noise that fosters a dialogue between scientific listening and artistic interpretation.

-Together, the works form a quiet invitation to reimagine our relationship with the waters that sustain us, and to recognize the Ocean not only as something to protect, but as something we are inseparably connected to.
+Together, the works form an invitation to reimagine our relationship with the waters that sustain us, and to recognize the Ocean not only as an ecosystem to protect, but as a living presence to which we have always been connected to.

 Artists & Scientists